-- 50. The Security Strategy outlines the multi-pronged approach and mixture of instruments that are required to deal with current threats.
-The Union has such a mixture of instruments - political, economic, developmental, military - at its disposal; the challenge over the period ahead is to develop these instruments further and to use them effectively.
-The Member States also need to continue to improve their capabilities to ensure that the Union has access to effective forces that can be deployed rapidly in the full range of crisis management operations. - 51.
+- 52. The Security Strategy outlines the multi-pronged approach and mixture of instruments that are required to deal with current threats.
+The Union has such a mixture of instruments - political, economic, trade, developmental, civilian, military - at its disposal; the challenge over the period ahead is to develop these instruments further and to use them effectively.
+The Member States also need to continue to improve their capabilities, both military and civilian, to ensure that the Union has the necessary means for rapid deployment in the full range of crisis management operations. - 53.
 The Union will continue the fight against terrorism through full use of its internal and external instruments.
-It will take the action of third countries in this area into consideration when further developing relations with these countries. - 52.
+It will take the action of third countries in this area into consideration when further developing relations with these countries. - 54.
 The Union will elaborate and implement its Strategy and Action Plan on the non proliferation of weapons of mass destruction, with the objective of deterring, halting and where possible reversing proliferation of such weapons and their means of delivery.